ministryofjustice/form-builder/technical/deployments-imagineering-session-2.md

 # Deployments Imagineering session 2
 Created by Tomas Destefi 02 April 2020

-On the last two retros we talked about that our deployment needs a lot of improvements.
+In the last two retros we talked about how our deployments need a lot of improvements.
 So 02/04 Me, Brendan and Matt did the session 2 of the Deploy imagineering session.

 ## Proposal
 We want to improve our deployment in all the following applications (sort by level of priority):